wiz0u/WTelegramBot/README.md

 Additional helpers:
 - TelegramBotClient.AllUpdateTypes to make your bot accept all available updates.

+## Difference between classes `WTelegram.Bot` and `TelegramBotClient`

+The method names don't have the Async suffix (even though they should still be invoked with `await`) so they are more close to official [Bot API method names](https://core.telegram.org/bots/api#available-methods).

+The orders of parameters can differ, presenting a more logical order for developers, with the more rarely used optional parameters near the end.

+There is no CancellationToken parameter because there is no mechanism to "abort" a request sent to Telegram Client API.

+In case of an error, it will throw TL.RpcException showing the raw Telegram error instead of an ApiRequestException

 ## How to access the advanced features?

 On each Update you receive, there is an extra field named "RawUpdate" that contains the matching raw TL.Update, which may contain extra information not transcribed into the Bot API Update